asherawelan/asherawelan.github.io/content/posts/events/ymuno-festival/green-shoots-in-the-meadow.md

 Chloe Leavers, a singer-songwriter from North Wales, performed her ethereal vocals and introspective lyrics at the festival.

-Julia Harris, originally from Wales, brought her mix of folk, pop, and rock with powerful vocals and emotionally resonant lyrics.
-Having performed at festivals like Glastonbury and the Cambridge Folk Festival, and shared the stage with artists like The Magic Numbers and The Levellers.
+Julia Harris  brought her mix of folk, pop, and rock with powerful vocals and emotionally resonant lyrics.
+Having performed at festivals like Glastonbury and the Cambridge Folk Festival, her performance was enjoyed by many.

 Stuart McCallum & Band brought their atmospheric soundscapes to the tipis.
-Best known as the guitarist for The Cinematic Orchestra, Stuart was also a respected solo artist in his own right.
+Best known as the guitarist for The Cinematic Orchestra, Stuart is also a respected solo artist in his own right.
 His music combined jazz, ambient, and electronic influences.

 ![Hendre Hall, Bangor](/images/blog/events/ymuno-festival/2010/image-1.jpg)

-Fredo had taken to the stage as a DJ and producer affiliated with 6ix Toys and The No Fakin' DJs.
-He was known for his eclectic sets that blended together genres like funk, hip hop, reggae, and salsa, and had performed at clubs and festivals all over the world.
-He had also released music on labels like Tru Thoughts and Freestyle Records.
+Fredo is a DJ and producer affiliated with 6ix Toys and The No Fakin' DJs.
+His eclectic set blended together genres like funk, hip hop, reggae, and salsa.

 Matt Deficit, a DJ and promoter from North Wales, showcased his diverse taste in music at the festival, playing everything from drum and bass to house.
 His set featured a mix of classic tracks and new discoveries.

-The Safires, a Manchester-based band, described their sound as "acoustic alchemy" at the festival, blending together elements of folk, chillout, and electronica.
+The Safires, a Manchester-based band, blend together elements of folk, chillout, and electronica.
 Their music featured intricate fingerpicking, lush harmonies, and electronic beats, drawing comparisons to artists like Zero 7 and Bonobo.
-They had performed at festivals like Beat-Herder and Kendal Calling and had been featured on BBC Introducing.
+They have performed at festivals like Beat-Herder and Kendal Calling and had been featured on BBC Introducing.

 The Nice Sharp Pencils, a Halifax-based duo, brought their stripped-down approach to rock music to the festival, eschewing guitars in favour of drums and bass.
 Their music was loud, raw, and catchy.